recommend-games/blog/content/posts/reverse_engineer_bgg/index.md

 * https://youtu.be/Y1t_0LhpDmU

 [^jotl]: {{% game 291457 %}}Jaws of the Lion{{% /game %}} is something of an exception here and will undoubtably shoot into the BGG top 10 very soon.
 In fact, it might be the only game with the potential to unseat {{% game 174430 %}}Gloomhaven{{% /game %}} as the number 1.
-[^regular]: One feature both IMDb and BGG stress is that they only consider *regular* voters for their rankings.
-That's the most mysterious part of the system as it's the easiest to manipulate, so we'll just have to take their word for it.